An Autistic Teenager, Reported Missing, Got Through Security At Orlando’s Airport With A Drink Coupon, No ID

 As Orlando’s WOFL-TV reports, last Friday 15-year-old Sade Subbs, who is on the autism spectrum — meaning that she may have difficulty with communication and sensory integration — was reported missing by her family.
 Fortunately, the teen was found safe and sound a few hours later and returned home without incident.

-Now, however, authorities are piecing together what happened in those few hours and it seems that the security apparatus at Orlando International Airport failed as Sade came through the facility.
+Now, however, authorities are piecing together what happened in those few hours and it seems that the security apparatus at Orlando International Airport failed as Subbs came through the facility.

 Authorities say that Subbs took a series of buses from her home in Apopka, an Orlando suburb, to the city’s international airport.
 She then found a Southwest Airlines drink coupon on the floor.
 With that coupon — and not a boarding pass or a photo I.D. — the teen managed to make her way past Transportation Security Administration (TSA) pre-check and into the departure area.